diffix/pg_diffix/README.md

 ## Testing the extension

+### `make installcheck`

 Once you have a running server with the extension installed, execute `make installcheck` to run the tests.
+You must ensure all the required permissions to have this succeed, for example:

+1. In your `pg_hba.conf` your PostgreSQL superuser to have `trust` authentication `METHOD`. `systemctl restart postgresql.service` in case you needed to modify
+2. Invoke using `PGUSER=<postgres-superuser> make installcheck`

+or if available, just make your usual PostgreSQL user a `SUPERUSER`.

+### `PGXN Test Tools`

 Or you can use the [PGXN Extension Build and Test Tools](https://github.com/pgxn/docker-pgxn-tools) Docker image:
 ```sh